-- For the first time, we have performed the systematic MSSM parameter scan respecting all of the relevant theoretical and experimental constraints. - In strong contrast to the usual studies in the MSSM with quark flavor conservation, we have found that the deviations of these MSSM decay widths from the SM values can be quite sizable in the MSSM with general QFV. - Future lepton colliders such as ILC, CLIC, CEPC, FCC-ee and MuC can observe such sizable deviations from the SM at high signal significance even after the failure of SUSY particle discovery at the HL-LHC. - In case the deviation pattern shown here is really observed at the lepton colliders, then it would strongly suggest the discovery of QFV SUSY (the MSSM with general QFV).
+- For the first time, we have performed a systematic MSSM parameter scan respecting all of the relevant theoretical and experimental constraints. - In strong contrast to the usual studies in the MSSM with minimal flavor violation (MFV), we have found that the deviations of these MSSM decay widths and width ratios from the SM values can be quite sizable in the MSSM with general QFV. - All of these large deviations in the h (125) decays are due to large c̃ - t̃ mixing & large c̃ / t̃ involved trilinear couplings T{U23}, T{U32}, T{U33} and large s̃ - b̃ mixing & large s̃ / b̃ involved trilinear couplings T{D23}, T{D32}, T{D33}. - Future lepton colliders such as ILC, CLIC, CEPC, FCC-ee and MuC can observe such sizable deviations from the SM at high signal significance even after the failure of SUSY particle discovery at the HL-LHC. - In case the deviation pattern shown here is really observed at the lepton colliders, then it would strongly suggest the discovery of QFV SUSY (the MSSM with general QFV).